The Three Regimes of Offline-to-Online Reinforcement Learning: A Decomposition of Performance Based on Stability–Plasticity Principle

-This equation states that the final knowledge an agent acquires after offline pretraining and online fine-tuning is the outcome of three interacting components.
-The first term is the prior knowledge provided by the offline phase, either through the dataset or the pretrained policy, whichever is stronger.
-The second term measures stability, which records whether this prior knowledge is preserved or degraded during fine-tuning; it is always non-positive since performance can at best be maintained but not exceeded by this term.
-The third term captures plasticity, the additional knowledge acquired through online interaction, which is non-negative by definition.
+This equation states that the best performance an agent achieves is the outcome of three interacting components.
+(1) The first term is the baseline performance established by the offline phase, either through the offline dataset or the pretrained policy, whichever is stronger.
+(2) The second term measures stability, which records whether this baseline is preserved or degraded during fine-tuning; it is always non-positive since performance can at best be maintained but not exceeded by this term.
+(3) The third term captures plasticity, defined as the performance improvement resulting from online interaction, and is non-negative by definition.
+Therefore, the \textit{improvement} over the prior is given by the sum of plasticity and stability.\looseness=-1

-Viewed this way, the outcome of offline-to-online RL is neither purely a continuation of offline learning nor purely the result of online finetuning.
-It is the byproduct of what was preserved from the offline baseline and what was added through adaptation, minus any performance lost in the process.\looseness=-1

-\paragraph{The three regimes of offline-to-online RL.} With prior knowledge fixed, the objective of online fine-tuning is to improve final performance by maintaining stability with respect to $\max(J(\pi_0), J(\pi_\D))$ while ensuring sufficient plasticity.
-Based on this perspective, we identify three regimes for the online fine-tuning phase of offline-to-online RL: \Superior: where $J(\pi_0) > J(\pi_\D)$; \Comparable: where $J(\pi_0) \approx J(\pi_\D)$; \Inferior: where $J(\pi_0) < J(\pi_\D)$.
+\textbf{The three regimes of offline-to-online RL.} Given a pretrained policy $\pi_0$ and an offline dataset $\mathcal{D}$, the objective of online fine-tuning is to improve performance by balancing between stability with respect to $\max(J(\pi_0), J(\pi_\D))$ and sufficient plasticity.
+Based on this perspective, we identify three regimes for the online fine-tuning phase: \Superior: where $J(\pi_0) > J(\pi_\D)$; \Comparable: where $J(\pi_0) \approx J(\pi_\D)$; \Inferior: where $J(\pi_0) < J(\pi_\D)$.
 These regimes are intended to reflect substantial differences in $J(\pi_0)$ and $J(\pi_\D)$, since small performance gaps may not be meaningful and therefore should not determine regime assignment.